Practical Insights into Fair Comparison and Evaluation Frame for Neutral-Atom Compilers: Acknowledgment

 Neutral-atom quantum computing architectures can address qubit connectivity constraints not only through logical SWAP operations, but also through the physical movement of atoms, commonly referred to as shuttling.
+These architectures typically combine a Spatial Light Modulator (SLM) array for static trapping with Acousto-Optic Deflector (AOD) for dynamic atom transport.
 Furthermore, both gate execution and shuttling operations can be performed in parallel.
 We assume familiarity with the common physical and architectural constraints of neutral-atom quantum computing platforms \cite{Bluvstein2022-bf, Wintersperger_2023}.

 To leverage these hardware capabilities, existing compilers adopt different mapping, routing, and scheduling strategies.
 In particular, routing strategies may rely on logical SWAP operations, physical qubit movements (shuttlings), or a combination of both (hybrid).
 These approaches are commonly referred to as SWAP-based, move-based, and hybrid routing, respectively.
 However, most of these compilers also rely on compiler-specific architectural abstractions and evaluation models, leading to substantial inconsistencies in reported benchmarking results.
 Consequently, fair comparison of compilation approaches remains difficult.
 In addition, tool-specific evaluation pipelines may obscure implementation bugs, as such issues can remain hidden under compiler-dependent assumptions and therefore compromise accurate cross-compiler assessment.